You know you want to and possibly need to start a business.

 In the case of writing you say to yourself I will write one article per day.
-Or I will do one hour per day.
 Same thing for video or Instagram photography.

 No matter what happens you honor that commitment to yourself.
 At the end of 30, 60 or 90 days you will have more then you have accomplished in the last several years of worrying that your dream was never going to happen.

 It is important to be precise during this time.
 Worrying about what you want to do doesn’t count.
 Being angry about not being able what to do doesn’t count – only doing the writing, video, photography or even audio counts.
 It’s the dedication.

 Making that commitment and keeping it makes it sacred.
 You are building energy.